 Eating fewer foods with omega-6 fatty acids -- like some meats, eggs, and oils -- can also improve the ratio of omega-3 fatty acids in the blood, effectively raising the concentration or levels in the body.
 Many people in the U.S. eat diets that have 14-25 times as many omega-6 fatty acids as they do omega-3 fatty acids.
 This imbalance may play a role in the onset of many diseases.
 The more appropriate ratio appears to be approximately 2:1 or 4:1.

 What are the risks of taking omega-3 fatty acids?

 - Side effects.
 Omega-3 fatty acid supplements might cause upset stomach or diarrhea.
 These side effects are worse at higher doses.

 - Interactions.
-If you take blood thinners, anti-platelet drugs, or anti-inflammatory painkillers (like Advil or Motrin), talk to your health care provider about using omega-3 fatty acids.
+If you take blood thinners, antiplatelet drugs, or anti-inflammatory painkillers (like ibuprofen (Advil or Motrin), talk to your health care provider about using omega-3 fatty acids.
 The combination may increase the risk of bleeding.
 The same risks may apply to people taking supplements like ginkgo biloba.

 - Risks.
-People who are pregnant, have diabetes, a high risk of bleeding (particularly those on "blood thinners"), or high LDL cholesterol should check with their health care provider before taking omega-3 fatty acid supplements.
+People who are pregnant, or who have a high risk of diabetes, a high risk of bleeding (particularly those on "blood thinners"), or high LDL cholesterol should check with their health care provider before taking omega-3 fatty acid supplements.
 At very high doses, they could increase the risk of hemorrhagic stroke.
 Eating fish is generally the best way to get omega-3 fatty acids.
 But keep in mind that some fish contain higher levels of mercury: king mackerel, swordfish, and albacore tuna.
-The benefits of eating fish are thought to outweigh the risks, but it's a good idea to limit intake of these high-mercury fish.
+The benefits of eating fish are usually thought to outweigh the risks, but it's a good idea to limit intake of these high-mercury fish.